 “Which one is better?
 Ho Chi Minh City or Hanoi?”

-We’ve been asked this question many times, and since we love both Vietnamese cities equally for different reasons, here is a wrap-up of things to do in Ho Chi Minh City so you can decide for yourself whether it is attractive enough to visit.
+A tough one.
+Here is a wrap-up of things to do in Ho Chi Minh City so you can decide for yourself whether it is attractive enough to visit.

 Why travel to Ho Chi Minh?

-Many flights from other Asian countries are cheaper to Ho Chi Minh city.
-Weather wise, unlike Hanoi, HCMC doesn’t have a cold season, but it does have a rainy period, which you might want to avoid (starts in May, the wettest month is September).
+Many flights from other Asian countries are cheaper to Ho Chi Minh City.
+Weather-wise, unlike Hanoi, HCMC doesn’t have a cold season, but it does have a rainy period, which you might want to avoid (starts in May, the wettest month is September).
 February is the driest, and April is the hottest month.

 Ho Chi Minh City is more modern compared to Hanoi.
 Although, you can still find districts that will bring you back in time, with street vendors who use old carts and set their grills right on the ground.

-The reason behind their peculiar structure is because during the French colonialism era, the tax for the houses was set according to the front facade.
-Hence, to cut expenses, residents gamed the system and built slim houses with a hope to pay less.
+If you plan to delve into traditional architecture in HCMC, look for the narrow and long buildings, so-called “tube houses” that stand out next to the modern skyscrapers.
+The reason behind their peculiar structure is that during the French colonialism era, the tax for the houses was set according to the front facade.
+Hence, to cut expenses, residents gamed the system and built slim houses with the hope of paying less.

 Now, let us take you to see the best things to do in Ho Chi Minh City!